-- a) The predominant land use for this estate is to be retained as residential with the re-provision of the existing community room. - b) Densities outputs should not be solely focused around figures, but must be assessed as a product of a range of relevant design, planning, social, environmental and management factors.
-Exceeding the current indicated density ranges may be considered appropriate where proposals will create developments of exceptional urban design quality.
+- a) The predominant land use for this estate is to be retained as residential with the re-provision of the existing number of affordable homes and the existing community room. - b) Densities outputs should not be solely focused around figures, but must be assessed as a product of a range of relevant design, planning, social, environmental and management factors.
+Exceeding the current London Plan density ranges may be considered appropriate where proposals will create developments of exceptional urban design quality.